BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. In the newly added row, fill in "branch_key" for its key, leave type as String, and enter your app's Branch Key obtained in above steps in the value column.
 1. Save the plist file.

+###### URI Scheme Considerations
+The Branch SDK will pull the first URI Scheme from your list that is not one of `fb`, `db`, or `pin`.
+This value will be used one time to set the iOS URI Scheme under your Link Settings in the Branch Dashboard.

 ![Branch Key Demo](docs/images/branch-key-plist.png)

 If you want to add key for both your live and test apps at the same time, you need change the type column to Dictionary, and add two entries inside: